JoANeS86/ML-on-Google-Cloud/notes.md

+# ML on Google Cloud

+   The specialization provides an end-to-end learning path for building, deploying, and managing ML models on Google Cloud.
+It starts with an introduction to AI and ML, covering foundational concepts, Google Cloud AI tools, and the ML lifecycle.
+Next, learners build, train, and deploy models using Keras, gaining hands-on experience with deep learning, model training, and production deployment.
+The Feature Engineering course teaches how to process, transform, and optimize data for better model performance.
+Finally, Machine Learning in the Enterprise focuses on applying ML at scale, addressing challenges like model monitoring, MLOps, and integrating AI into business workflows.
+Overall, the specialization equips learners with practical skills to develop scalable, real-world ML solutions using Google Cloud.

 ## Introduction to AI and Machine Learning on Google Cloud

 <ins>Artificial intelligence</ins>, or <ins>AI</ins>, is an umbrella term that includes anything related to computers mimicking human intelligence.
 Some examples of AI applications include robots and self-driving cars.